U.S. Geological Survey Manual

 (8) Take or obtain photographs, where appropriate.

 (9) Avoid unreasonable disruption of the operation.

-E. If an imminent danger condition is found, the management official in charge will initiate corrective/protective action immediately and, if necessary, stop the operation and/or evacuate the area, except for those needed to abate the condition.
+D. If an imminently dangerous condition (Risk Assessment Code 1, or RAC-1) or elevated threat to life, health, or property (RAC-2) is found, the manager in charge shall initiate corrective and/or protective action immediately and, if necessary, stop the operation and/or evacuate the area except for those employees who are assigned to abate the condition.

-G. The Notice will contain the following minimum information and be provided to the appropriate levels of management and employee representative(s) participating in the inspection:
+F. The Notice shall contain the following minimum information and shall be provided to those at the appropriate levels of management and to the employee representative(s) participating in the inspection: